-Probably the best online selling site and shopping forum for vintage and antiques, Ruby Lane was voted the number one recommended selling venue in 2019 by the EcommerceBytes survey.
-As of November 2020, Ruby Lane received more than 1.80 million unique visitors every month.
+Probably the best online selling site and shopping forum for vintage and antiques, Ruby Lane was voted the number one recommended selling venue a few years back.

 There’s no fee to set up a shop with Ruby Lane, and the platform doesn’t charge you for listings.
 However, you need to pay a $54 monthly maintenance fee for shops with 50 items or more.
-The maintenance fee changes depending on how many items you have listed.
-Additionally, RubyLane charges a 6.7% service fee on purchase Purchase Order totals (excluding sales tax).
+Additionally, RubyLane charges a 6.7% service fee on total purchase order (excluding sales tax).

 This online selling site is designed to bring collecting enthusiasts together.
 If you are looking for a niche selling website for your antiques and collectibles, this is likely the site for you.
 Be mindful of the fees, though.

 Much like Ruby Lane, Etsy caters to more of a niche market than that of eBay or Amazon.
 Here, you can sell your handmade goods, art, collectibles, and antiques.
-With annual sales exceeding $4.97 billion on the site in 2019, Etsy is considered to be a lucrative platform for online selling.
+With annual sales in the billions, Etsy is considered to be a lucrative platform for online selling.

-Etsy is well-known and respected.
-Their ease of use and overall good standing in the online selling world make this site one of the best places to sell your stuff online.
+Etsy is well known and respected.
+Its ease of use and overall good standing in the online selling world make this site one of the best places to sell your stuff online.

-This growing online consignment store is geared specifically for high-quality furniture and home decor.
-Listing items is easy on Chairish, and like any consignment store, they take a percentage of the selling price.
+This growing online consignment store is geared specifically for high-quality furniture and home décor.
+Listing items is easy on Chairish, and like any consignment store, it takes a percentage of the selling price.

-Chairish is a great online selling site for those that want to sell furniture and other home decors.
-They uphold high standards, which is ideal for buyers and collectors.
+Chairish is a great online selling site for those that want to sell furniture and other home décor.
+It upholds high standards, which is ideal for buyers and collectors.

-You can also choose to use Swappa Local, a version of the platform that allows you to sell tech gadgets within your own community.
+You can also choose to use Swappa Local, a version of the platform that allows you to sell tech gadgets to local buyers in your community.

 Basically just a forum, Craigslist is basic and easy to use.
 Started in 1995 by Craig Newmark, it was originally developed to provide information on local happenings around the San Francisco Bay Area.
 It is now a go-to online selling site for many individuals and even some businesses.